-MD Coffee lovers: This is a quick, easy and healthy breakfast/brunch on a weekend or can be a lunch box option too.
+This is a quick, easy and healthy breakfast/brunch on a weekend or can be a lunch box option too.
 I have used peas, potatoes and seasonal vegetables with poha.
 Peanuts are optional.
-You make poha with or without the below ingredients, it's still so tasty, light on the stomach and easy to prepare.
+You can switch up the ingredients below as per your tastes and convenience; it'll still be delicious, light on the stomach and easy to prepare.

 Preparation Time: 10 minutes

 Cooking Time: 15 minutes

 - 3 Cups - Poha/Beaten Rice/ Aval (I have used a thick variety here)